 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at firstname.lastname@example.org

-The 2010 Tablas Creek Vineyard Grenache Blanc is Tablas Creek’s ninth bottling of its 100% Grenache Blanc.
+The 2011 Tablas Creek Vineyard Grenache Blanc is Tablas Creek’s tenth bottling of its 100% Grenache Blanc.
 The Grenache Blanc grape, a little-known but widely-planted Southern Rhone varietal, produces wines with full body, good acidity, and flavors of citrus, anise, and green apple.

-The 2010 Grenache Blanc shows an expressive, intensely mineral nose that also includes sweeter flavors like marzipan, licorice, and chicory root.
-In the mouth it is rich yet zesty, with flavors of quince, marmalade, and granny smith apple.
-The vibrant acids come out on the finish, suggesting preserved lemon and ending with just a hint of Grenache tannin.
+The 2011 Grenache Blanc shows an intensely creamy, mineral nose that also includes sweeter flavors like pear and anise.
+In the mouth its initial impression of sweet fruit (strawberry, quince and green apple) is followed by vibrant acids, then turning sweeter again on the finish, suggesting preserved lemon and anise and leaving a lingering impression of saline minerality.
 Drink now and for the next two to three years.

 - Paso Robles